MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in, out] *rect*
+*rect*<br/>
- When this method returns, this parameter contains a rectangle that bounds the current tab control.
+[in, out] When this method returns, this parameter contains a rectangle that bounds the current tab control.

 ### Remarks